agviegas/learning-math/obsidian/3D rotations/Quaternions/Quaternions basic operations.md

 # Difference

-Knowing the quaternion multiplication and difference we can easily define the difference.
+Knowing the quaternion multiplication and inverse we can easily define the difference.
 The difference between two quaternions $a$ and $b$ is the rotation $d$ that rotates from $a$ to $b$.
 In other words, the rotation that brings from one orientation to another (remember that quaternion multiplication is from right to left):

 $$da = b$$
 $$d = ba^{-1}$$